‘Show of force’: Business-backed opponents of Seattle head tax outspent supporters 2 to 1

 Monument Policy Group received $12,000 for communications consulting, while Awareness Analytics Partners received $5,000 for digital-media consulting and for Facebook and Twitter advertising.

 The campaign that supported the head tax, Bring Seattle Home, spent about $44,000 through June and owed more than $150,000, including $50,000 for polling, more than $70,000 to the advocacy organization Working Washington for staffing and more than $12,000 to the Transit Riders Union activist group for staffing.
-Workers spoke with voters on street corners, trying to dissuade them from signing the referendum petition.
+The campaign’s workers spoke with voters on street corners, trying to dissuade them from signing the referendum petition.

 Bring Seattle Home’s largest contributor was SEIU 775 Quality Care Committee, which donated more than $60,000, including in-kind donations.
 SEIU Healthcare 1199NW and SEIU Initiative Fund each gave $30,000.